expectedbehavior/acts_as_archival/README.md

 to destroy records.

 ## Install
-Rails 3.2 and up

-`gem install acts_as_archival`

-or in your Gemfile

 `gem "acts_as_archival"`

-Rails 3.0x:

-`rails plugin install http://github.com/expectedbehavior/acts_as_archival.git -r rails3.0x`

-Rails 2:

-`script/plugin install http://github.com/expectedbehavior/acts_as_archival.git -r rails2`

-Any models you want to be archival should have the columns `archive_number`(String) and `archived_at` (DateTime).
+Any models you want to be archival should have the columns `archive_number` (String) and `archived_at` (DateTime).

 i.e. `rails g migration AddAAAToPost archive_number archived_at:datetime`

 Any dependent-destroy AAA model associated to an AAA model will be archived with its parent.

+_If you're stuck on Rails 3.0x/2, check out the available branches._

 ## Example